Written by Ed Craig.

 With this MotoArc welding equipment, use the 0.035 (1mm) wire but change the setting on the pulsed

-If you paid for pulsed equipment this is likely what you got.
+If you paid for pulsed MIG equipment, this is likely what you got.

 |FEW WELD SHOPS RECOGNIZED THAT FROM THE 1980s TO 2000, THE ELECTRONICS IN THE PULSED EQUIPMENT COULD NOT MEET THE DEMANDS OF STABLE, CONSISTENT PULSED WELD TRANSFER.

-From lack of calibaration issues to poor arc command response times and erratic poor performing MIG weld transfer modes,
+From lack of essential calibration issues, to poor arc command response times and erratic poor performing MIG weld transfer modes,

 for more than two decades the major robot manufacturers like Motoman - Panasonic - Fanuc - Cloos and ABB selected MIG

-weld process ignorance which was common in auto - truck plants, few company managers using the poor performing weld
+customer MIG weld process ignorance which was especially common in auto - truck plants, few company managers using the poor performing weld

 Poor power source characteristics.